Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-06.md

 - Use Proxy to connect two local servers
 - Connect front end and back end systems
-- Identify the qualities of good API design
+- Use your own API to excahnge JSON with server

 ## Proxy